-Situated only 20km from the main viewpoint of the Fish River Canyon.
-The lodge is built from natural materials, including local rock and has thatched roofs.
-The lodge offers en-suite rooms and the old farmhouse now serves as the dining room.
+- Situated only 20km from the main viewpoint of the Fish River Canyon.
+The lodge is built from natural materials, including local rock.

-This friendly lodge is on the eastern side of the Fish River Canyon and part of the Gondwana selection.
-This lodge is known for its spacious public areas and beautiful chalets.
+- This lodge is near the Fish River Canyon and part of the Gondwana selection.
+This lodge is known for its spacious public areas and beautiful chalets

-The destination of choice for families or people on self-drive tours.
-Canyon Roadhouse offers affordable accommodation on route to Keetmanshoop.
-The lodge is approximately 20 km from the Fish River Canyon.
+- Canyon Roadhouse offers accommodation near Keetmanshoop and is approximately 20 km from the Fish River Canyon.

-Is an exclusive small lodge on the western rim of the Fish River Canyon.
-It was previously called THE GRAND VIEW and is situated such that each en-suite chalet has a private view into the canyon.
+- Is an exclusive small lodge on the western rim of the Fish River Canyon and is situated such that each en-suite chalet has a private view into the canyon.

 Awe inspiring is perhaps an understatement when describing the raw beauty of the Fish River Canyon, which ranks amongst the largest canyons in the world.
 The most spectacular section is 65 km long and the canyon reaches a depth of 549m.

 The Ai-Ais Resort is renowned for the thermal springs and marks the end of the 85 km long Fish River Canyon Hiking Trail, one of the top hikes in Southern Africa.

 The Fish River Canyon conservation area and the adjoining Richtersveld National Park in South Africa have been designated Namibia's first trans-frontier conservation area.
 The Orange River which forms a natural boundary between the two countries, offers pleasant conditions for canoeing and rafting.